YuexingHao/Yuexing-Hao/index.md

 I hold Computer Science degrees from Rutgers University (B.A.) and Tufts University (M.S).
 My Ph.D. pursuits predominantly embrace the realms of Human-Computer Interaction research and the dynamic realm of entrepreneurship.
 Presently, I am based in the beautiful Ithaca, NY.
 In my spare time, I love to do many outdoor activities, such as ice hockey, squash, and water skiing.

+My old personal website with some interesting posts: https://1135100136.wixsite.com/yuexinghao.
+Stop using it from Aug 2022.

 ## Research Interests

 - **Human-Computer Interaction (HCI):** Human-AI Interaction, Artificial Intelligence of Things (AIoT)